Ellipsoptera puritana: Major threats

 Shoreline development and buffering has destroyed sandy beaches and reduced the Puritan tiger beetle’s habitat.
 The original 1993 recovery plan by the US Fish and Wildlife services cites that the hydrologic cycle of the Connecticut River has been altered by the construction of dams above Hartford, which has altered the beach habitat.
 Urbanization and bank stabilization has affected beach sites in Connecticut and Massachusetts.
 In the Maryland populations, the Methocha, a wingless parasitic wasp that attacks second and third instar larvae, is also considered a threat.
 Additionally, the Maryland population faces competition with another tiger beetle species, Cicindela repanda.

 Listing under ESA

 The Puritan tiger beetle was first listed as endangered on the IUCN Red List in 1996.
 It was listed as threatened wherever found under the Endangered Species Act in August of 1990.
 The scientific name of Cicindela Puritana under the ESA was edited and revised in October 2021 to Ellipsoptera puritana.
-This name change went into effect in January of 2022.
+This name change went into effect in January 2022.
 The most recent 5 year review was initiated in August of 2018 and was published in 2019.
 The recovery priority number under the ESA was kept at 5C in the 2019 5 year review.
 This recovery number 5C indicates that the beetle is subject to a high degree of threat, but without a high potential for complete recovery.